Museum activities: why they’re good for children

 - Ask for a map and show it to your child.
 Follow your child’s lead.
 For example, ask where your child wants to go first.

 - If your child is interested in an exhibit, build on this interest by asking questions – for example, ‘Why do you think it had such big teeth?’

 - Be flexible.
 Museums can be very stimulating for children.
 If it looks like your child is getting tired, take a break or go home early.
-You don’t have to see everything in one day.
+You can always visit the museum again another day.

 Your younger child might rush past exhibits without seeming to notice them.
 Your child might also use something the ‘wrong’ way – for example, repeatedly pushing a button in an interactive display just to see the lights.
 Be patient, and try to see the museum from your child’s point of view.

 Museums are a good way to let your older child learn more about something that interests them, like trains or dinosaurs.

 All children learn and develop through play.
 Our articles on play and autistic children and play and children with disability are great starting points for adapting this activity guide for children with diverse abilities.
 You might also like to explore our activity guides for children with diverse abilities.

 Here’s a selection of Australian museums.
 You can find many smaller and regional museums by searching online.

 - Australian War Memorial

 - Questacon – The National Science and Technology Centre

 - Museum of Contemporary Art Australia